 Freshwater Eel in Fishing and Cooking

-The Japanese eel is typical in Japanese cuisine as unagi and is the most expensive fish dish.
-The northern Spanish delicacy called angulas is made of elver eels sauteed in olive oil with garlic.
+The Japanese eel, known as unagi, is a popular and sometimes expensive delicacy in Japanese cuisine.
+The northern Spanish delicacy called angulas is made of elver eels sautéed in olive oil with garlic.
 Smoked eel is a delicacy in many European countries.
 The American eel used to be a staple in North American cuisine.
 Eel blood is poisonous, but cooking destroys the toxic proteins within it.

 Freshwater eel is an oily white fish with a bold, rich, slightly fishy flavor and firm, delicate flesh.
 Its taste is similar to salmon.
-3 ounches of freshwater eel gives you your daily requirements of 46% Vitamin B12, 60% Vitamin A, 17% Vitamin E, and 15% Niacin.
-It also has 15-22g of protein and large amounts of DHA and EPA fatty acids.
+3 ounces of freshwater eel gives you your daily requirements of 46% Vitamin B12, 60% Vitamin A, 17% Vitamin E, and 15% Niacin.
+It also has 15 to 22g of protein and large amounts of DHA and EPA fatty acids.
 Some recipes are:

 - Jellied eel (England)